joshmorel/joshmorel.ca_pelican_old/content/install-nextcloud-dev-vm.rst

    sudoedit /etc/network/interfaces

-Update the description following the commented line `# The primary network interface`:
+Update the interface description which follows the commented line "``# The primary network interface``":

 .. code-block:: console